thattimc/docker-guide/docs/02-what-is-container.md

 Container images become containers at runtime and in the case of Docker containers - images become containers when they run on Docker Engine.

+## Docker Container Registry

+Docker container registry is an image storage place that makes it easy for developers to store, manage, and deploy Docker container images.
+Just like Github for storing code repositories.

 Next: [Containers and Virtual Machines?](03-containers-and-virtual-machines.md)